 Bypass navigation bar

-Numerous job options are available to people with accounting knowledge and skills, depending on the educational level attained:
+Many job options are available to people with accounting knowledge and skills, depending on the educational level and experience, including:

-Careers and salaries vary widely depending on the size of employer, but there will always be a job market for qualified professionals with an accounting background.
-Your professional advancement will depend on your level of continued education as well as your job performance.
-Several of the career categories listed below will require additional career training or education.
+Careers and salaries vary widely, but there will always be a job market for qualified professionals with an accounting background.
+Your professional advancement will depend on your level of education as well as job performance.
+Several career categories listed below require additional career training or education.

-America’s Career Infonet and the U.S. Department of Labor Bureau of Labor Statistics Occupational Outlook Handbook give detailed information about the skills, abilities, work activities and recommended education for jobs in fields using skills which can be learned in the Accounting program.
-In addition, here are salary ranges for such jobs:
+America’s Career Infonet gives detailed information about the skills, abilities, work activities and recommended education for jobs in related fields such as:

 Most bookkeeping, accounting and auditing clerks are required to have a high school degree at a minimum.
-However, having some college education is increasingly important, and an associate degree in business or accounting is required for some positions.
+Having some college education is increasingly important, and an associate degree in business or accounting is required for some positions.

-Bookkeepers, particularly those who handle all the recordkeeping for companies, may benefit from becoming certified.
+Bookkeepers, particularly those who handle recordkeeping for companies, may benefit from becoming certified.